bmolnar91/workbook/module_web_with_python.md

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?

+**HTTP MESSAGES** IN GENERAL

 HTTP messages are how data is exchanged between a server and a client.
 There are two types of messages: requests sent by the client to trigger an action on the server, and responses, the answer from the server.

 HTTP requests, and responses, share similar structure and are composed of:

-A start-line:
-describing the requests to be implemented, or its status of whether successful or a failure.
+1. A **start-line** describing the requests to be implemented, or its status of whether successful or a failure.
 This start-line is always a single line.
-An optional set of HTTP headers: specifying the request, or describing the body included in the message.
+2. An _optional_ set of **HTTP headers** specifying the request, or describing the body included in the message.
-A blank line:
-indicating all meta-information for the request has been sent.
+3. A **blank line** indicating all meta-information for the request has been sent.
-An optional body:
-containing data associated with the request (like content of an HTML form), or the document associated with a response.
-The presence of the body and its size is specified by the start-line and HTTP headers.
+4. An _optional_ **body**: containing data associated with the request (like content of an HTML form), or the document associated with a response.
+(The presence of the body and its size is specified by the start-line and HTTP headers).

+The _start-line_ and _HTTP headers_ of the HTTP message are collectively known as the **head** of the requests, whereas its _payload_ is known as the **body**.

+**HTTP REQUESTS**

 HTTP requests are messages sent by the client to initiate an action on the server.

-Their start-line contain three elements:
-Start line:
+Start-line:

-An HTTP method, a verb (like GET, PUT or POST) or a noun (like HEAD or OPTIONS), that describes the action to be performed.
+1. An **HTTP method**, a verb (like `GET`, `PUT` or `POST`) or a noun (like `HEAD` or `OPTIONS`), that describes the action to be performed.
+For example, `GET` indicates that a resource should be fetched or `POST` means that data is pushed to the server.
-The request target, usually a URL.
+2. The request **target**, usually a URL.
-The HTTP version, which defines the structure of the remaining message.
+3. The **HTTP version**, which defines the structure of the remaining message.
+   An example start-line: `GET http://developer.mozilla.org/en-US/docs/Web/HTTP/Messages HTTP/1.1`

 Headers:

-        General headers, like Via, apply to the message as a whole.
+- **General headers**, like Via, apply to the message as a whole.
-        Request headers, like User-Agent, Accept-Type, modify the request by specifying it further (like Accept-Language), by giving context (like Referer), or by conditionally restricting it (like If-None).
+- **Request headers**, like User-Agent, Accept-Type, modify the request by specifying it further (like Accept-Language), by giving context (like Referer), or by conditionally restricting it (like If-None).
-        Entity headers, like Content-Length which apply to the body of the request.
-Obviously, there is no such header transmitted if there is no body in the request.
+- **Entity headers**, like Content-Length which apply to the body of the request.
+There is no such header transmitted if there is no body in the request.

 Body:

-        The final part of the request is its body.
-Not all requests have one: requests fetching resources, like GET, HEAD, DELETE, or OPTIONS, usually don't need one.
-Some requests send data to the server in order to update it: as often the case with POST requests (containing HTML form data).
+- The final part of the request is its body.
+Not all requests have one: requests fetching resources, like `GET`, `HEAD`, `DELETE`, or `OPTIONS`, usually don't need one.
+Some requests send data to the server in order to update it: as often the case with **POST requests** (containing HTML form data).
-        Bodies can be broadly divided into two categories:
+- Bodies can be broadly divided into two categories:
-            Single-resource bodies, consisting of one single file, defined by the two headers: Content-Type and Content-Length.
+  - Single-resource bodies, consisting of one single file, defined by the two headers: `Content-Type` and `Content-Length`.
-            Multiple-resource bodies, consisting of a multipart body, each containing a different bit of information.
+  - Multiple-resource bodies, consisting of a multipart body, each containing a different bit of information.
 This is typically associated with HTML Forms.

 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?

-Status line:
-The start line of an HTTP response:
+Status line (the start line of an HTTP response):

-The protocol version, usually HTTP/1.1.
+- The protocol version, usually `HTTP/1.1`.
-A status code, indicating success or failure of the request.
-Common status codes are 200, 404, or 302 A status text.
+- A status code, indicating success or failure of the request.
+Common status codes are `200`, `404`, or `302`
+- A status text.
 A brief, purely informational, textual description of the status code to help a human understand the HTTP message.
-A typical status line looks like: HTTP/1.1 404 Not Found.
+- A typical status line looks like: `HTTP/1.1 404 Not Found`.

 Headers:

-General headers, like Via, apply to the whole message.
+- **General headers**, like `Via`, apply to the whole message.
-Response headers, like Vary and Accept-Ranges, give additional information about the server which doesn't fit in the status line.
+- **Response headers**, like Vary and `Accept-Ranges`, give additional information about the server which doesn't fit in the status line.
-Entity headers, like Content-Length, apply to the body of the response.
+- **Entity headers**, like `Content-Length`, apply to the body of the response.
 Typically, no such headers are transmitted when there is no body in the response.

 Body:

-The last part of a response is the body.
-Not all responses have one: responses with a status code, like 201 or 204, usually don't.
+- The last part of a response is the body.
+Not all responses have one: responses with a status code, like `201 Created` or `204 No Content`, usually don't.
-Single-resource bodies, consisting of a single file of known length, defined by the two headers: Content-Type and Content-Length.
+- Single-resource bodies, consisting of a single file of known length, defined by the two headers: `Content-Type` and `Content-Length`.
-Single-resource bodies, consisting of a single file of unknown length, encoded by chunks with Transfer-Encoding set to chunked.
+- Single-resource bodies, consisting of a single file of unknown length, encoded by chunks with `Transfer-Encoding` set to `chunked`.
-Multiple-resource bodies, consisting of a multipart body, each containing a different section of information.
+- Multiple-resource bodies, consisting of a multipart body, each containing a different section of information.
 These are relatively rare.

 #### What is DNS?
 How does it work?

-The Domain Name System (DNS) is the phonebook of the Internet.
+The **Domain Name System (DNS)** is the phonebook of the Internet.
 When users type domain names such as 'google.com' or 'nytimes.com' into web browsers, DNS is responsible for finding the correct IP address for those sites.
 Browsers then use those addresses to communicate with origin servers or CDN edge servers to access website information.
 This all happens thanks to DNS servers: machines dedicated to answering DNS queries.

 #### What is a web server?

-"Web server" can refer to hardware or software, or both of them working together.:
+"Web server" can refer to hardware or software, or both of them working together:

-On the hardware side, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
+- On the **hardware** side, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
 It is connected to the Internet and supports physical data interchange with other devices connected to the web.

-    On the software side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.
-An HTTP server is a piece of software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
+- On the **software** side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.

+An **HTTP server** is a piece of software that understands URLs and HTTP.
 It can be accessed through the domain names (like mozilla.org) of websites it stores, and delivers their content to the end-user's device.

 To publish a website, you need either a static or a dynamic web server:

-A static web server, or stack, consists of a computer (hardware) with an HTTP server (software).
+- A **static web server**, or stack, consists of a computer (hardware) with an HTTP server (software).
 We call it "static" because the server sends its hosted files "as-is" to your browser.

-    A dynamic web server consists of a static web server plus extra software, most commonly an **application server** and a database.
+- A **dynamic web server** consists of a static web server plus extra software, most commonly an **application server** and a **database**.
 We call it "dynamic" because the application server updates the hosted files before sending them to your browser via the HTTP server.

 #### Explain the client-server architecture.